-The well was brought back into operation during World War II, but for testing purposes only.
+The well operated during World War II, but for testing only.
 The building returned to being the municipal hall after the war, with the interior altered to accommodate the Auckland Boxing Club in the early 1950s.
-A new hall was built elsewhere in the borough, and by September 1958 the Mt Roskill Municipal Band were granted sole use of the former pump house.
+A new hall was built elsewhere in the borough, and by September 1958 the Mt Roskill Municipal Band had sole use of the former pumphouse.

-Further alterations to the former pumphouse took place during upgrading in 1958-1959.
+Further alterations took place in 1958-1959.
 The kitchen to the south was demolished, and the ladies' cloakroom converted into a kitchen.
 The eastern gable circular window was cemented and plastered over.
 A ceiling of slatted timber was nailed to the underside of the kauri trusses to improve acoustics.
 A new toilet was added to the southern end of the building.
 231 The building was restored in 1988 by the Mt Roskill Borough Council and members of the Municipal Band.
 232

-A large reservoir was constructed within the crater of Mt Roskill in 1963.
+A large reservoir was built in the crater of Mt Roskill in 1963.
 233